Sharp phase transitions in high-dimensional changepoint detection: Introduction

 \subsubsection{Organization of the paper}

-Our main results are stated in Section \ref{mainresults} for the regime \eqref{3log}, and the detection boundary for another asymptotic regime is given in Section \ref{liudiscuss}.
+Our main results are stated in Section \ref{mainresults} for the asymptotic regime \eqref{3log}, and the detection boundary for another asymptotic regime is given in Section \ref{liudiscuss}.
 We show various connections to existing results in the signal detection literature in Section \ref{comparisons}.
-An overview of the lower bound construction and the recipe for developing the test statistic used to achieve the upper bound is given in Section \ref{overview}.
-All technical arguments are deferred to Appendices \ref{proofs} and \ref{technical}.
+An overview of the lower bound construction and the test statistic that achieves the upper bound are described in Section \ref{overview}.
+All technical arguments are deferred to the supplemental file \cite{xiang2025supplement}.